pkp/pkp-docs/dev/documentation/en/frontend-forms.md

 }
 ```

-> Every form field in the [UI Library](.) has an equivalent PHP class in `\PKP\components\forms`.
+> Every form field in the [UI Library](/dev/ui-library/) has an equivalent PHP class in `\PKP\components\forms`.
 {:.tip}

 Forms will be created by a `PageHandler` and passed to the `TemplateManager` as state.
-First, create an instance of the form by passing the API endpoint where the form should be submitted and the locales supported by the current context.
+First, create an instance of the form by passing the URL where it should be submitted and the locales supported by the current context.

 ```php
 // The URL where the form will be submitted